-Large car bomb hits Afghan capital near area with embassies
+Car bomb rocks Afghan capital near area with embassies

 Three bodies and 30 wounded people were brought to the nearby Wazir Mohammad Akbar Khan hospital, said its director, Gul Ahmad Ayubi.

-An Associated Press reporter on the phone with the U.S. Embassy when the blast occurred heard sirens begin there.
+An Associated Press reporter on the phone with the U.S. Embassy when the blast occurred heard sirens begin blaring there.

 A Taliban suicide bombing in eastern Kabul on Monday night — which the insurgents said targeted a foreign compound — killed at least 16 people and wounded more than 100, almost all of them local civilians.